kimenye/everlytic_wordpress/README.md

 <?php echo nssubform(); ?>
 ```

-You should now have a form being posted to everltic via AJAX without any CORS errors.
+You should now have a form being posted to everltic.

+Use the config settings to include your everlytic parameters such as the form to post to, form id e.t.c

 ## Contributing